idris-lang/Idris-dev/docs/effects/introduction.rst

 given some lists entered by a user, how do we get into a position to be able to apply the ``vadd`` function?
 Before doing so, we will have to:

 - Read user input, either from the keyboard, a file, or some other input device.

-- Check that the user inputs are valid, i.e. contain only ``Int`` s and are the same length, and report an error if not.
+- Check that the user inputs are valid, i.e. contain only ``Int`` and are the same length, and report an error if not.

 - Write output